PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/MarkdownLab/MarkdownLabHtml.md

 Title: Markdown Laboratory HTML
-Description: This page converts Markdown text to HTML that can be displayed.
+Description: This page converts Markdown text to HTML that can be displayed in browsers.
 Author: Peter Waher
 Date: 2021-05-29
 UserVariable: User